-Both partners are invested in the success of a joint partnership because they both stand to benefit – and neither party wants to suffer a loss.
+Both partners are invested in a joint partnership’s success because they both stand to benefit – and neither party wants to suffer a loss.
 But, even if your joint endeavor does fail, your losses are cut in half (or whatever terms you’ve agreed upon).

-Because of the unique and specific nature of this tactic, we can’t provide you with a list of businesses to partner with.
-But, we can offer you this advice…
+Because of this tactic’s unique and specific nature, we can’t provide you with a list of businesses to partner with.
+But we can offer you this advice…

 - Brainstorm a list of other businesses (not competitors) that share your audience.

-- Think of other businesses who share a goal with yours.
+- Think of other businesses that share a goal with yours.

 - Think of businesses with a complementary service or product to your own.